braillerap/OpenStreetTouch/README.md

     npm run startview

-### Build Osm2Touch
+### Build OpenStreetTouch

     npm run builddebian

-Check the ./dist folder for the osm2touch-debian executable.
+Check the ./dist folder for the openstreettouch-debian executable.
 You can install the .deb package with:

-    sudo dpkg -i osm2touch-debian-x.x.x.deb
+    sudo dpkg -i openstreettouch-debian-x.x.x.deb